riccardone/Evento.Samples/README.md

 A C# sample project demostrating how to use EventStore.Tools.Infrastructure library https://github.com/riccardone/EventStore.Tools.Infrastructure

-# How to run
+# How to run the TestClient
-Run an instance of EventStore (https://geteventstore.com/) on your dev machine first.
+Spin up an instance of EventStore (https://geteventstore.com/) on your dev machine first
-Run the Host and the TestClient project.
+From Visual Studio Start both the Host and the TestClient projects
 Follow the instructions on the TestClient console screen